Sikandar Khan Lodi: Conflict with Gwalior

-In 1504, Sikandar Lodi resumed his war against the Tomar King's of Gwalior.
+In 1504, Sikandar Lodi resumed his war against the Tomar Kings of Gwalior.
 First, he captured the Mandrayal fort, located to the east of Gwalior.
 He ransacked the area around Mandrayal, but many of his soldiers lost their lives in a subsequent epidemic outbreak, forcing him to return to Delhi.
 Sometime later, Lodi moved his base to the newly established city of Agra, which was located closer to Gwalior.
 He captured Dholpur, and then marched against Gwalior, characterizing the expedition as a jihad.
 From September 1505 to May 1506, Lodi managed to ransack the rural areas around Gwalior, but was unable to capture the Gwalior Fort because of Raja Man Singh Tomar's hit-and-run tactics.
 A scarcity of food resulting from Lodi's destruction of crops forced Lodi to give up the siege.
 During his return to Agra, Raja Man Singh Tomar ambushed his army near Jatwar, inflicting heavy casualties on the invaders.
+The Rajputs were defeated when support arrived from Lodi's main army, resulting in deaths of many Rajput soldiers.

 Having failed to capture the Gwalior fort, Lodi decided to capture the smaller forts surrounding Gwalior.
 Dholpur and Mandrayal were already in his control by this time.
 In February 1507, he captured the Uditnagar (Utgir or Avantgarh) fort lying on the Narwar-Gwalior route.
 In September 1507, he marched against Narwar, whose ruler (a member of the Tomara clan) fluctuated his allegiance between the Tomaras of Gwalior and the Malwa Sultanate.
 He captured the fort after a year-long siege.
 In December 1508, Lodi placed Narwar in charge of Raj Singh Kachchwaha, and marched to Lahar (Lahayer) located to the south-east of Gwalior.
 He stayed at Lahar for a few months, during which he cleared its neighbourhood of rebels.
-Over the next few years, Lodi remained busy in other conflicts.
+Over the next few years, Lodi remained busy in other conflicts with various different sultanates.
 In 1516, he made a plan to capture Gwalior, but an illness prevented him from doing so.
 Raja Man Singh Tomar died in 1516, and Sikandar Lodi's illness also led to his death in November 1517.

+Patron and Poet

+Sikander patronized learning and scholarship during his reign.
+His influence initiated a renaissance of poetry and music in Delhi, with the Hindu poet Dungar teaching at a Muslim college.
+He was not just a generous patron of writers, but also a talented scholar and poet who wrote Persian poetry under the pen name Gul Rukhi or Gulrukhi which means rose-faced.

+The Lahdjat Sikandar Shahi wa-lata'if-i la-mutanahi, a rare musical composition, was put together as a result of Sikandar's patronage of musical training.
+This composition demonstrated Sikandar's deep interest in Indian music.